hoscharzach/AirBnb-Clone/README.md

 # Tarnished BnB

 This is my full stack AirBnB clone project.
-Users can create listings for others to view and leave reviews.
-Created using node, express, sequelize, react and redux, it has a fully functioning API that you can interact with through the documentation provided here: [API Documentation](backend/API Documentation.md)
+Users can create listings for others to view and leave reviews, as well as book stays at locations, as long as they don't own the location.
+API documentation can be found in the backend directory.

-You can read, create, update and delete data about all locations, users, reviews, images, and bookings (depending on authorization that is).

 Technologies used: